Energy Vault Holdings Inc. (NRGV) Reveals an Earnings Mystery

-Energy Vault Holdings Inc. (NYSE:NRGV) went up by 23.11% from its latest closing price compared to the recent 1-year high of $22.10.
-The company’s stock price has collected 32.38% of gains in the last five trading sessions.
+Energy Vault Holdings Inc. (NYSE:NRGV) went down by -15.66% from its latest closing price compared to the recent 1-year high of $22.10.
+The company’s stock price has collected 3.03% of gains in the last five trading sessions.

 Is It Worth Investing in Energy Vault Holdings Inc. (NYSE :NRGV) Right Now?